 Although the facilities on offer are elementary, it’s only a short hop into Aspen to stock up on supplies.

-This is the ideal setting for those who want to get back to nature and escape the crowds.
+This is the ideal setting for those who want to get back to nature and escape the crowds when camping in Colorado.
 The campgrounds are located right inside the San Isabel National Forest.
 The national forest is densely-wooded, offering a truly memorable retreat where you can enjoy moments of precious solitude and tranquillity.

 You can enjoy mountain biking or hike along the 486-mile Colorado Trail, which runs right alongside the campground, and there’s some excellent fishing to be had in the North Fork Reservoir.